smacp/machine-translator/README.md

 ## Testing

 Copy .env.test.example to .env.test and set environment variables.
 Note this package runs integration level tests with the Microsoft Translator API.
-Unit tests can be excuted by running:
+Unit tests can be executed by running:

 ```bash
 vendor/bin/phpunit